makraiz/makraiz/README.md

 - 👋 Hi, I’m @makraiz
 - 👀 I’m interested in automation, & game development.
-- 🌱 I’m currently learning Rust.
+- 🌱 I’m currently learning more about Rust.
 - 💞️ I’m looking to collaborate on game development.
-- 📖 I know C++/Qt, C#, JavaScript, HTML, Python, Shell, and am open to learning others.
+- 📖 I know Rust, C++/Qt, C#, JavaScript, HTML, Python, Shell, and am open to learning others.
 <!--- - 📫 How to reach me: e-mail <redacted> --->

 <!---